 This Fire Investigation Specialist Certificate includes training in various categories of fire hazards, fuel and oxygen supply hazards, and analysis and identification of heat sources.
 Techniques and procedures used in fire investigation including cause and origin of fires, fire chemistry, fire behavior, structural fire patterns, detecting arson as cause of fire, and roles and responsibilities associated with an investigator and crime laboratories will be covered.
-This certificate will also include the study of building construction and its effects under fire conditions, and will address speaking to the public and compiling written reports upon interviewing witness for investigation of fire incidents.
+This certificate will also include the study of building construction and its effects under fire conditions, and will address peaking to the public and compiling written reports upon interviewing witness for investigation of fire incidents.
 This certificate will assist established career, industrial fire protection, paid-on-call, or volunteer firefighters and emergency service personnel in promotional opportunities.

-CERTIFICATE REQUIREMENTS CREDIT HOURS FIR 120 FIR 150 Introduction to Fire & Emergency Services Administration ....
-3 FIR 180 FIR 240 FIR 270 FIR 280 FNG 101 SPF 101 CHM 100 Fundamentals of Chemistry......
-4
+CERTIFICATE REQUIREMENTS CREDIT HOURS FIR 120 FIR 150 FIR 180 FIR 240 FIR 270 FIR 280 ENG 101 SPE 101 Principles of Public Speaking......3 CHM 100 Fundamentals of Chemistry.....4 Overall Total 28